rogierlommers/logrus-redis-hook/readme.md

 	logrus.Info("just some info logging...")

 	// we also support log.WithFields()
+	logrus.WithFields(logrus.Fields{
-	logrus.WithFields(logrus.Fields{"animal": "walrus",
+		"animal": "walrus",
 		"foo":    "bar",
 		"this":   "that"}).
-		Info("A walrus appears")
+		Info("additional fields are being logged as well")

 	// If you want to disable writing to stdout, use setOutput logrus.SetOutput(ioutil.Discard)